 This jukebox musical is the first to centre on a songwriter’s musical catalogue.
 The songs featured in & Juliet range from Britney Spears to Katy Perry but what unifies them is that they all stem from the creative genius of songwriter and producer Max Martin.

 Gage, who previously performed Meatloaf’s music in Bat Out of Hell, does not find singing such huge hits daunting.
 He revealed he was given the freedom to put his own take on the music and does not have to ‘live-up’ to the original singers.

 Lee believes audience-members expecting to see the cast sing the songs the way Britney Spears and Justin Timberlake did will be ‘surprised’ to see how they have made the songs their ‘own’.
-I sassily remarked, if someone is wanting to listen to Britney, they can just go to see a Britney show… although for the chance of hearing a Britney song sung live, & Juliet is the show to watch… Hit me, baby!
+I sassily remarked, if someone is wanting to listen to Britney, they can just go to see a Britney show… although, for the chance of actually hearing a Britney song sung live, & Juliet is the show to watch… Hit me, baby!

 Discussion turned to the topic of the challenges of the acting profession and Gage admitted he was close to ‘throwing in the towel’ before joining Bat Out of Hell.
 But he persevered and went from being ‘alternate’ for the part of Strat to taking over the lead-role.
 Unfortunately, Bat Out of Hell closed a few months later, but being cast in & Juliet softened that ‘blow’.

 Tompsett was an original cast-member of Wicked (West End), before becoming the understudy for Fiyero and eventually taking over the role from Adam Garcia.
 He believes actors must be patient and persevere.
 Whilst striving for roles that change people’s perception of him, this is not always possible, because acting is a job: you can’t always do what you want.
 He stated acting relies on ‘tactics’ and ‘strategy’ to achieve ‘longevity.’